-B. Thin film filters
+B. Thin-film filters

-In order to find a more extensible solution to the filtering problem, we turn to a thin film capacitor design, shown in Fig. 4a.
+In order to find a more extensible solution to the filtering problem, we turn to a thin-film capacitor design, shown in Fig. 4(a).
 This design reaches the target of 15 gate lines per DQD.
-An example device is shown in Fig. 2c,
+An example device is shown in Fig. 2(c), and the filter operation is described in Fig. 2(b).
+For experimental splits, we change the area of the C_f capacitor, as

-Figure 4.
-Summary for thin film filter prototypes. (a) The experimental splits were designed to test the impact of the capacitor area, by changing the length of the capacitor (as shown in the inset), and include results from two very slightly different designs (v1 and v2) and SiN deposition powers (100 W and 150 W).
-The capacitor $C_f = 1$ pF has a width of 6 $\mu$ m (top plate width of 320 $\mu$ m) and length of 100 $\mu$ m, while the SiN thickness is 30 nm. (b) The $\lambda/2$ mode frequencies lie between 6 and 7.5 GHz.
+FIG. 4.
+Summary for thin-film filter prototypes. (a) The experimental splits are designed to test the impact of the capacitor area, by changing the length of the capacitor (as shown in the inset), and include results from two very slightly different designs (v1 and v2) and SiN_z deposition powers (100 W and 150 W).
+The capacitor $C_f = 1$ pF has a width of 6 μ m (top plate width of 320 μ m) and length of 100 μ m, while the SiN_z thickness is 30 nm. (b) The $\lambda/2$ mode frequencies lie between 6 and 7.5 GHz.
 Two groups are observed: good devices with $\kappa{\lambda/2}/2\pi < 1.25$ MHz, and poor devices with $\kappa{\lambda/2}/2\pi > 2$ MHz.
-The reason for their failure is unknown, but in two cases we have verified that the resonance is recovered using wirebond surgery with linewidths 1.1 MHz and 0.7 MHz.
+The reason for their failure is unknown, but in two cases we observe that the resonance is recovered using wirebond surgery with linewidths 1.1 MHz and 0.7 MHz.
 The best performing device achieved $\kappa{\lambda/2}/2\pi = 0.540$ MHz, or a quality factor of 11 900. (c) Linewidths for the $\zeta/4$ mode.
-The DC tap capacitor for this mode is scaled up in size compared with the gate line capacitors to improve the AC grounding of the mode (see main text).
-While the half-wave mode is insensitive to losses through the DC tap because of its symmetry, the quarter-wave mode can lose energy through both the gate lines and the DC tap, making the contributions from the different filters convoluted for this mode.
+The dc tap capacitor for this mode is scaled up in size compared with the gate line capacitors to improve the ac grounding of the mode (see main text).
+While the half-wave mode is insensitive to losses through the dc tap because of its symmetry, the quarter-wave mode can lose energy through both the gate lines and the dc tap, making the contributions from the different filters convoluted for this mode.
 In all plots, some points are slightly offset horizontally for clarity.

-and the filter operation is described in Fig. 2b.
-For experimental splits, we change the area of the $C{\rm f}$ capacitor, as well as the deposition conditions for the SiN film.
+well as the deposition conditions for the SiN_z film.
 We also cool down several instances of each prototype.
-One reason for this extensive testing is to verify whether there is a critical area beyond which the dielectric losses in the thin film capacitor would degrade the quality of the filtering.
-We find that the size of the capacitor doesn't have a large effect on the linewidth.
-Most devices perform acceptably with linewidths < 1.25 MHz.
-The detailed results are shown in Fig. 4b.
-There seems to be an optimal point at $C{\rm f}=0.5$ pF where the best devices have the narrowest linewidths, but considering the spread of the results, we cannot be certain that this is a systematic effect.
+One reason for this extensive testing is to verify whether there is a critical area beyond which the dielectric losses in the thinfilm capacitor would degrade the quality of the filtering.
+From a simple lumped-element circuit model perspective, the larger the capacitance is, the more efficient the filtering should be.
+In practice however, it is useful to only use the minimum amount of filtering (i.e., highest f_f possible), since this allows control signals to the DQDs with less distortion.
+We find that the size of the capacitor does not have a large effect on the linewidth.
+Most devices perform acceptably with linewidths <1.25 MHz.
+However, a few devices have linewidths that are significantly broader than this.
+In two of those devices, wirebond surgery successfully recovered a linewidth comparable to the best devices.
+This seems to indicate a problem with the filters.
+This type of failure is not observed in later fabrication rounds, but we include the results here for completeness.
+The detailed results are shown in Fig. 4(b).
+There seems to be an optimal point at $C_f = 0.5$ pF where the best devices have the narrowest linewidths, but considering the spread of the results, we cannot be certain that this is a systematic effect.